oaeproject/Hilary/README.md

 ElasticSearch powers the full-text search functionality of OAE.

-> Note: For OS X Mavericks, `brew install elasticsearch` will install ElasticSearch and its dependencies.

 #### RabbitMQ

 To install RabbitMQ, please follow the instructions on the [RabbitMQ download page](http://www.rabbitmq.com/download.html).
 Once completed, you should be able to start RabbitMQ by running the following: